-Students will regularly be required to travel between London and Oxford as part of their course to attend lectures, seminars and other events.
+Travel may be required between London and Oxford to attend CDT lectures, seminars and other events part of the CDT.
 To facilitate this the CDT will contribute up to £25 per return journey.
-You will be able to claim back the cost of a railcard to bring down the costs of these fares.
 Please note this is a maximum amount and we expect travel costs to be kept to a minimum wherever possible by booking fares in advance, making use of railcards/purchasing multi-ride tickets for the Oxford Tube or X90 bus routes.
 Your claim may be queried if you are regularly requesting the cost of on-the-day fares to be reimbursed.